I love visiting a national park, and Washington is home to some beauties. The best…

 What’s there to do at the park at night?

 Stargaze.
 If you are coming from somewhere without dark night skies, I think the star viewing is pretty impressive.
-There are Evening Ranger Programs that start at 8 or 9 pm in several of the campgrounds.
+Evening Ranger Programs start at 8 or 9 pm in several of the campgrounds.
 You can have a campfire if you are at a campsite with a fire ring and fire restrictions aren’t in effect.
 It doesn’t get dark until pretty late in the summer, so sunset wildlife viewing between 8-10 pm can be quite good.

 What’s your favorite animal to watch in the park?